 If you prefer, you can register when you arrive at Readers' Registration in the George IV Bridge Building.

 You must bring evidence of identity and address with you, and details of the material you would like to consult.
 If you are unable to provide evidence of identity and proof of address, please speak to a member of staff at Readers' Registration or email us at firstname.lastname@example.org.

 The decision to issue a card will be at our discretion.
 It only takes a few minutes to process an application and issue a card

 If you have a short-term library card and you want to extend your registration, you must submit a new application.

 This will be subject to the same checks as your initial registration request.
 You will need to bring proof of identity and address to Readers' Registration.

 If you lose your short-term card, we will charge you £5.00 for a replacement.
 We do not charge if your card has been stolen or if you change your name.

 If your card is stolen, you should report the theft to the police and then provide us with a police report form.

 Change of address

-If you have a library card, you must tell us of any change of address and provide proof of this change — for example, a recent utilities bill.
+If you have a library card, you must tell us of any change of address and provide proof of this change — for example, a bank statement.